SCFreeman/Simulation1/README.md

 # Simulation1

-Fit_PE_FE_one - fits the piecewise exponential model with one cut point.
-Note you will need to specify on line 71 which cut point you wish to include within your model.

-Fit_PE_FE_two - fits the piecewise exponential model with two cut points.
-Note you will need to specify on line 74 which cut points you wish to include within your model.

-Additional notes
-1. Within the R function files, you will need to change the file location to your own working directory and set your own file pathway to OpenBUGS .
+The folder OpenBUGS_model_txt_files contains .txt files with the model to be fitted written in BUGS code.

+The folder R_data_gen_functions contains two R functions needed for generating data.

+The folder R_files_to_run_models contains R code for running each model.
+These files call the functions from R_model_functions.

+The folder R_model_functions contains R functions which call OpenBUGS and fit the models.
+The files call the files from the folder OpenBUGS_model_txt_files.

-2. There are no data generating files for scenarios 9-12 becuase the data is the same as scenarios 1-4.
+The folders Scenario1, ..., Scenario8 contain R code to generate the datasets for each scenario.
+These files call the functions from the folder R_data_gen_functions.
+There are no data generating files for scenarios 9-12 becuase the data is the same as scenarios 1-4.
-3. Scenarios 5-8 - When running the R files "Fit_RP_FE_1knot", "Fit_RP_FE_2knots", "Fit_RP_FE_3knots" and "Fit_RP_FE_4knots" you will need to change the number of studies in each meta-analysis (line 30) and the number of patients in each study (line 33) to reflect that there are 10 studies in each meta-analysis.
-4. Scenarios 5-8 - When running the R files "Fit_PE_FE_one" and "Fit_PE_FE_two" you will need to change the number of studies in each meta-analysis (line 28) to reflect that there are 10 studies in each meta-analysis.